Foreign relations of the Democratic Republic of the Congo: Illicit drugs

 The DRC has some illicit production of cannabis, mostly for domestic consumption.
 While rampant corruption and inadequate supervision leaves the banking system vulnerable to money laundering, the lack of a well-developed financial system limits the country's utility as a money-laundering center.

+Diplomatic relations

+List of Countries which the Democratic Republic of the Congo maintains diplomatic relations with: